Contact us

 Compartmentation forms an important part of a building’s fire plan and is a key part of the fire risk assessment process.
 Correctly managed compartmentation prevents the spread of smoke and fire, dividing buildings into manageable areas and providing suitable means of escape.
 Our fire safety consultants carry out compartmentation surveys in new builds as well as existing buildings, assessing the effectiveness and completeness of fire resistant materials.

 Are you confident that your existing Compartmentation Survey is sufficient?
-If you need assurance that your compartmentation is robust, a Compartmentation Audit will assess your building's compartmentation on whether it meets relevant requirements, as well as identifying any issues that will require further investigative work.
+If you need assurance that your compartmentation is robust, a Compartmentation Sample Survey will assess your building's compartmentation on whether it meets relevant requirements, as well as identifying any issues that will require further investigative work.
 This is a quick and easy method of checking the adequacy of your compartmentation and will provide you and your tenants with the piece of mind that work has been undertaken correctly.

 Fire Door Audits